Mechanical Engineering (MEEN)

 MEEN 4385 Manufacturing of Composites 3 SCH (2-3)

-Introduction to nuclear safety systems and licensing principles.
+Introduction to fundamental concepts of atoms and nuclei, radioactivity, nuclear reactions.
 Design criteria and regulations.
 Deterministic and probabilistic, and reliability analysis.
 Radiological consequences and risk assessment.
 Design-based accidents and severe-accident management.
-Implications for advanced reactors.
-Prerequisites: senior standing.
+Prerequisites: senior standing in engineering or consent of instructor.

 Internships in industry, government or consulting companies, designed to broaden the skills obtained through curricular education.
 Prerequisites: senior standing.